-Dr. Cefalu received his medical degree from Louisiana State University School of Medicine in New Orleans, Louisiana.
-He completed his residency and was Chief Resident at the University of California-Irvine Long Beach VA Medical Center.
-He completed a fellowship in Metabolism and Endocrinology at the UCLA Center for Health Sciences.
-He has served on the faculty at Tulane University School of Medicine and Wake Forest University School of Medicine, where he was Director of the Diabetes Comprehensive Care Programs.
+Dr. Cefalu received his medical degree from the LSU School of Medicine in New Orleans, Louisiana.
+He completed his residency and was chief resident at the University of California-Irvine Long Beach VA Medical Center.
+He completed a fellowship in metabolism and endocrinology at the UCLA Center for Health Sciences.
+He has served on the faculty at Tulane University School of Medicine and Wake Forest University School of Medicine, where he was director of their Diabetes Comprehensive Care Programs.

-Dr. Cefalu’s research is active at both the clinical and basic levels.
-On a clinical level, he is interested in clinical interventions to improve the metabolic state of individuals with insulin resistance and type 2 diabetes.
+Dr. Cefalu’s research is active at both the clinical and basic science levels.
+On a clinical level, he is interested in interventions to improve the metabolic state of individuals with insulin resistance and type 2 diabetes.
 On a basic level, he is interested in cellular mechanisms for insulin resistance.
-In addition, Dr. Cefalu also serves as Director for an NIH-funded Center for the Study of Botanicals and Metabolic Syndrome at Pennington Biomedical Research Center and as Director of the NIH funded Louisiana Clinical and Translational Science Center (LACaTS).
+In addition, Dr. Cefalu serves as director for the NIH-funded Center for the Study of Botanicals and Metabolic Syndrome at Pennington Biomedical and as the director of the NIH-funded Louisiana Clinical and Translational Science Center (LACaTS).

-Dr. Cefalu is published widely in journals, books, and book chapters and has edited several textbooks on the management of diabetes.
-He was an Associate Editor for both the clinical research journal, i.e. Diabetes Care, and basic research journal, i.e. Diabetes, of the American Diabetes Association.
-He now serves as the Editor-in-Chief of Diabetes Care.
+Dr. Cefalu is widely published in journals, books, and book chapters and has edited several textbooks on the management of diabetes.
 He lectures both nationally and internationally.
+He served as an associate editor for both the clinical research journal Diabetes Care, and the basic research journal Diabetes with the American Diabetes Association.
+He currently serves as the editor-in-chief of Diabetes Care.